abhisek/abhisek/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have closed my coffee shop long back

+I am experienced in building

+- Multi-product IAM platform for B2B SaaS in fintech space
+- Establishing and implementing devsecops culture within platform engineering
+- Microservice framework development and maintenance
+- Kubernetes native security platform development

+My primary techstack currently is [Golang](https://go.dev/).
+I am also well versed with [Ruby on Rails](https://rubyonrails.org/) and prefer using it for building management applications that are heavy on relational data.

 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->